home-assistant/frontend/gallery/src/pages/concepts/home.markdown

 This portal aims to aid designers and developers on improving the Home Assistant interface.
 It consists of working code, resources and guidelines.

 ## Home Assistant interface
-The Home Assistant frontend allows users to browse and control the state of their house, manage their automations and configure integrations.
+The Home Assistant frontend allows users to browse and control the state of their home, manage their automations and configure integrations.
 The frontend is designed as a mobile-first experience.
 It is a progressive web application and offers an app-like experience to our users.
 The Home Assistant frontend needs to be fast.
 But it also needs to work on a wide range of old devices.

 ### Material Design
 The Home Assistant interface is based on Material Design.
 It's a design system created by Google to quickly build high-quality digital experiences.
 Components and guidelines that are custom made for Home Assistant are documented on this portal.
-For all other components please go to <a href="https://material.io" rel="noopener noreferrer" target="_blank">material.io</a>.
+For all other components check <a href="https://material.io" rel="noopener noreferrer" target="_blank">material.io</a>.

 ## Designers
 We want to make it as easy for designers to contribute as it is for developers.
 There’s a lot a designer can contribute to: